GoingOffRoading/Boilest-Scaling-Video-Encoder/manager/readme.md

 - [x] Need to rethink workers.
 Like when a task is retrieved, we should log the node.
 Then log the state.
 So when a worker fails, it might be able to pick up where it left off.
 - [x] Make it so that directories are not deleted
 - [x] Remember to update Boilest.db after the ffmpeg settings tweaks
-- [ ] Maybe change directory active boolean to something more intuitive
+- [x] Maybe change directory active boolean to something more intuitive
 - [x] Update workers metric to include pulled
-- [ ] Update get_largest to only return if it's been X amount of time since last pull as to not overwhelm the network on file validations
-- [ ] Change encoding time to days.
+- [x] Change encoding time to days.
 Or maybe make it dynamic Minutes > Hours > Days